plexsystems/sandbox-operator/README.md

 ## Introduction

-The Plex Sandbox Operator is an operator for [Kubernetes](https://kubernetes.io/) that enables authenticated users to a cluster to create their own isolated environments.
+The Plex Sandbox Operator is an operator for [Kubernetes](https://kubernetes.io/) that enables authenticated users to create their own isolated environments.

 ## Installation